-Dove Green Private School, located at Dubai Investments Park, provides a UK curriculum education to a small community of approximately 200 pupils.
+Dove Green Private School, located at Dubai Investments Park, provides a UK curriculum education to a growing community of approximately 560 students.

-Dove Green Private School has been rated Good on its second inspection in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Dove Green Private School has been awarded a Good rating in the 2022-23 KHDA inspection round.
+The report can be found under the Inspection Reports tab.
+An update of the review will take place in due course.

-Until Durham opened next door, Dove Green Private School is currently the only UK curriculum school within the Dubai Investment Park area - home to The Green Community, The Palisades, Ritaj, Dunes Village, Dubai Lagoon and the EWAN Residences.
+Until Durham opened next door, Dove Green Private School was the only UK curriculum school within the Dubai Investment Park area - home to The Green Community, The Palisades, Ritaj, Dunes Village, Dubai Lagoon and the EWAN Residences.
 The school serves the Green Community particularly well with a footpath linking the two, "enabling children to walk from their homes...
-We encourage families to walk and cycle to school."
+We encourage families to walk, scoot and cycle to school."

-The school opened with just 40 pupils and initially, and in its own words, was a "little quiet".
-Over the last three years it has grown substantially however and is now home to 560 pupils, which puts space at a premium, even if capacity is said to allow 650 students.
+The school opened in 2015 with just 40 students and, initially and in its own words, was a "little quiet".
+Over the last seven years it has grown substantially, however, and is now home to 560 pupils, which puts space at a premium, even if capacity is said to allow 650 students.
 The school describes itself as "a wonderfully small British school with a fantastic community spirit".

 In its first KHDA inspection in January 2018, Dove Green was rated Acceptable - but made rapid strides to achieve a Good rating in the 2018-19 inspection round, and followed this up with a second Good rating in 2019-20.

 The school covers “all National Curriculum subjects and set high standards in all.”

 Facilities at the school are very good, offering an attractive and 'bright' environment for learning.
-The school is set on a large plot of land, part of which was initially earmarked for a full sports field, and may still be - however part of which is now described as "ripe for further development and expansion".
+The school is set on a large plot of land, part of which is now under development for the new Secondary section.

 The school is essentially an inverted T shape with the main reception area located at the front of the building and the three teaching blocks located behind.
 The corridors are wide and bright – unlike many schools, there is natural light throughout the building which includes a main Assembly Hall and Theatre, 30 purpose built classrooms with shaded outside access, a Library, a Science Suite, an IT Centre, Music rooms, and a Specialist SEND Centre with Sensory Tent.

 To the side of the main block is a very spacious indoor sports hall, and a multi-purpose dance studio, four astro-turfed areas including one dedicated only for FS children and a multipurpose outside football, rugby and athletics pitch, both artificial and grass cricket nets.
 There are two outdoor swimming pools - a 20m meter pool and a Toddler pool.
-Currently, there is a green area with play equipment at the front of the building, a large covered, shaded area with rubberized flooring at the back of one teaching block and a third area under development as a garden/play space.
+Outdoor spaces also include a green area with play equipment, a large covered, shaded area with rubberized flooring, an area with garden play spaces including two wooden climbing houses, and a Nature learning area.

 Extra-curricular activities offered by the school include football, swimming, dance, martial arts and yoga.
 Of these the teacher led extra-curricular activities are free to all pupils.